ivanlopez/Livefyre-Apps-Wordpress-Plugin/livefyre-comments/readme.txt

 support@livefyre.com with any questions you have.

 == Changelog ==
+= 4.0.2 =
+* Changed a option to automatically be set to true.
 = 4.0.1 =
 * Added an ability to turn off comments on pages or posts with a checkbox.
 * Renamed Logger to Livefyre_Logger to avoid a common name.